docker-mailserver/docker-mailserver/docs/content/contributing/tests.md

 !!! question "Can I use macOS?"

-    We do not support running linting, tests, etc on macOS at this time.
-Please use a linux VM.
+    We do not support running linting, tests, etc. on macOS at this time.
+Please use a Linux VM.

 ### About